Rising input costs amid supply shortages stressful for Sask. farmers | CBC News

 Stress on farmers

-Lesley Kelly, a grain farmer from Watrous, said while moisture levels are good on her farm, supply issues are lingering.
+Lesley Kelly, a grain farmer from Watrous, southeast of Saskatoon, said while moisture levels are good on her farm, supply issues are lingering.

 "There's a lot of concern and growing stress among farmers with these input prices," she said.